5 from 5 votes

 Variations/ Adaptations

-Try these variations when making marinated eggs for a recipe with your own twist!
-Adjust the flavour in this mayak eggs recipe by adding in other spices or ingredients to the marinade.
-For example, star anise is a great addition to this recipe.
-You can also use dashi broth instead of water for a more flavourful egg.
+• Try other spices: Adjust the flavour of your mayak eggs by adding in other spices or ingredients to the marinade.
+Star anise is a great addition, and you can also use dashi broth instead of water for more flavourful Korean eggs.

-If you donโ€™t enjoy soft-boiled eggs, you can use hard boiled eggs instead.
-As a note, you wonโ€™t get the jammy inside like you would with soft boiled eggs.
+• Hard boiled eggs: If you don’t enjoy soft-boiled eggs, you can use hard boiled eggs instead.
+As a note, you won’t get the jammy inside like you would with soft boiled eggs.

-How to make Korean soy marinated eggs
+How to make Korean Soy Marinated Eggs

 1. Set a pan of water over a medium heat and bring to a boil.
 Add the eggs, lower to a simmer and cook for seven minutes (Image 1).